musabgelisgen/RushHour/README.md

 RUSH HOUR
 ====

-Rush Hour is your favorite game for killing time with friends.
+Rush Hour is your favorite game for having fun with friends.

 Rush Hour is an Open Source (Apache 2), Distributed game.